WayenVan/DecarboniseGU-ISDPM2021/README.md

 # Decarbonise Glasgow Uni ISDPM-grp43

-This repository is built for recording appraisal process and data
+This repository is built for recording project schedule

 ## Options appraisal